Fujifilm X-H2 Review

 Fujifilm X-H2 - Image Quality

-I was a bit worried about how it would affect the overall look of images having this many megapixels on the smaller sensor but I think Fujifilm has done a fine job with the files.
-I was in doubt about how I would adjust sharpening in Capture One and settled on reducing it from the default 160 to 110 as I prefer a slightly softer look in my images.
+I was a bit worried about how having this many megapixels on the smaller sensor would affect the overall look of images, but I think Fujifilm has done a fine job with the files.
+I was in doubt about how I would adjust sharpening in Capture One and settled on reducing it from the default 160 to 110, as I prefer a slightly softer look in my images.

-The 40-megapixel sensor especially shines when it comes to landscape photography where you see a noticeable difference, even on your screen, from either the X-H2S or previous generation sensors from Fujifilm which are all 26 megapixels or lower.
+The 40-megapixel sensor especially shines in landscape photography, where you can see a noticeable difference, even on your screen, from either the X-H2S or previous generation Fujifilm sensors, which are all 26 megapixels or lower.

-Please click the sample images to view up to 2500 pixels wide.
+Please click the sample images to view them up to 2500 pixels wide.

 Conclusion

-As mentioned above the more I have used the X-H2S and now X-H2 the more I enjoy the overall experience.
+As mentioned above, the more I have used the X-H2S and now X-H2, the more I have enjoyed the overall experience.

-These cameras have Fujifilm DNA with a mix of features and design clues derived from the GFX series and the X-H1 and then spiced up with a new feature set and speed bumps which make them strong contenders, no matter which platform you come from.
+These cameras have Fujifilm DNA.
+They combine features and design clues derived from the GFX series and the X-H1 with a new feature set and speed bumps, making them strong contenders, no matter which platform you use.

-The X-H2 could rightfully get the “photography first” stamp that Fujifilm otherwise gave to the X-T5 and add to this 8K video using the full sensor which makes it quite attractive to hybrid shooters as well.
+The X-H2 could rightfully get the “photography first” stamp that Fujifilm otherwise gave to the X-T5.
+Add to this 8K video using the full sensor, which makes it quite attractive to hybrid shooters as well.

-I mentioned the lines are getting blurred when compared with my GFX 50R but in truth, the GFX has its own look which sets it apart regardless of the number of megapixels.
-But with the X-H2 it doesn’t feel like you are missing out as much.
-You have the ability to crop and landscape images are rich in detail.
+I mentioned the lines are getting blurred when compared with my GFX 50R, but in truth, the GFX has its own look which sets it apart regardless of the number of megapixels.
+But with the X-H2, it doesn’t feel like you are missing out as much.
+You have the ability to crop and landscape images that are rich in detail.

-I am excited to see what you can do with the latest 5th-generation sensor and technology and also believe Fujifilm has picked the right strategy with the X-H2 and X-H2S.
+I am excited to see what you can do with the latest 5th-generation sensor and technology, and I also believe that Fujifilm has picked the right strategy with the X-H2 and X-H2S.

-These camera releases along with the X-T5 make a lot of sense and essentially it has become easier for the consumer to pick a camera that fits their vision and workflow without making too many sacrifices.
+These camera releases, along with the X-T5, make a lot of sense.
+Essentially, it has become easier for the consumer to pick a camera that fits their vision and workflow without making too many sacrifices.

-Looking into my crystal ball I look forward to seeing how this latest tech will be implemented in future cameras and cross my fingers that we will see an X-Pro4 and X100 VI later this year.
+Looking into my crystal ball, I look forward to seeing how this latest tech will be implemented in future cameras.
+I cross my fingers that we will see an X-Pro4 and X100 VI later this year.
 This, however, is purely speculation and wishful thinking.

 Please see the sample images below.